alaaabdel/Shopify_challenge/README.md

 # Shopify_challenge
 This challenge consists of two main question.
-First Question: Reassess metric to calculate average order value (AOV) from shopify dataset which is found in the challenge_dataset.csv\n
+First Question: Reassess metric to calculate average order value (AOV) from shopify dataset which is found in the challenge_dataset.csv
 Full analysis in Python, check shopify_challenge.ipynb